porter-dev/porter-mern/README.md

 3. Download the Porter CLI with `npm i -g porter-cli` (currently Mac only).
 4. Develop your application by running `docker-compose up --build` from the root directory.
 For those who are not familiar with Docker, this will spin up a development environment with hot reloading configured.
 You can view your application on http://localhost:3000.
 5. Once you are ready to deploy, run `porter compose` from the root directory.
 This will deploy your entire stack on Porter.
+This may take up to 5 minutes.